mattallty/muguet/README.md

 A comma-separated list of ports that you want to *proxify*.

+#### org.muguet.hostname-map

+A comma-separated list of hostname:port to map.

 ## REST API

 A REST API is available on port `9876` to retrieve the proxy